 The sugar content in beer is lower than in wine or liquor, but beer has a higher carbohydrate content per serving.
 Regular beer has 12 grams of carbohydrate per serving, but zero grams of sugar.
 Light beer has less carbohydrates, with approximately 6 grams of carbohydrate per serving and less than half a gram of sugar, so may be a better choice for a healthier beer.

 The alcoholic content of distilled liquor is higher than that of beer or wine.
 Carbohydrate-conscious consumers might prefer distilled liquor (gin, rum, vodka) because there are no carbohydrates or sugar per serving.
 This is true regardless of the alcohol proof.
 The sugar content of the fruit and grains used to make liquor is lost during the distillation process.
 Liqueurs have much higher sugar content than liquor, many containing at least 10 grams of sugar per ounce.
-Liqueurs are made by infusing the flavors of fruits and spices into liquor, then adding sugar.
+Liqueurs are made by infusing the flavors of fruits and spices into liquor, then adding sugar says Encyclopedia Britannica.

 Grams of sugar start to add up when you consume mixed drinks.
 For every ounce of soda, tonic water or juice, there is approximately 4 grams (or a teaspoon) of sugar. lists USDA National Nutrient Database.
 Mixed drinks, such as margaritas, pina coladas and daiquiris, can contain over 30 grams of sugar per serving.
 If you worry about selecting a lower-carbohydrate and lower-sugar alcoholic beverage, especially if you are concerned about the relationship of alcohol and diabetes, wine and distilled liquor are the more desirable options.
 You can make your own mixed drinks from healthy ingredients for a guilt-free cocktail.